Alfold: History

 Early glass making, evidence of which can be seen in Sidney Wood, appears to provide the oldest trace of land use in the village.
 The glass industry in Alfold ended around 1615 when using charcoal was banned in glass production.

-Alfold is not mentioned in the Domesday Book.
-This is probably because Alfold appears to have been an unrecorded, southern outpost in the multi-village estate of Bramley since pre-conquest times.
+Alfold is not mentioned in Domesday Book.
 The earliest mention of Alfold, in the 13th century, records that it was attached to Shalford Manor.
 A charter of William Longespee, son of the Earl of Salisbury, records that the advowson, with the Manor of Shalford, is given to John, son of Geoffrey Earl of Essex, who died in 1256.

 Four manors existed, namely Wildwood now represented by Great and Little Wildwood Farms and Wildwood Copse and Moat, was formerly possessed by the lords of Albury and Stoke D'Abernon, the D'Abernons and their successors.
 In the 13th century they had land in Alfold and in a deed of 1313 John D'Abernon's wood called le Wylwode is mentioned.
 Markwick and Monkenhook over their history have been held by Waverley Abbey, Viscount Montagu and the Earl of Onslow; and Sydney alias Hedgecourt or Rickhurst (Rykhurst) lies partly in Dunsfold held by the Sydney (then Dorrington) family.

 Alfold Park, formerly with a moat (as did Wildwood Farm), belonged to the manor of Shalford and contained 300 acres; however it lost its park before John Speed's map was made in the reign of James I.

 After the invention of gunpowder, charcoal was extensively burnt in the parish for gunpowder works in Dunsfold, Cranleigh, and Sussex.